takenet/blip-docs/source/includes/en/extensions/analytics.md

 ## Analytics

-The **analytics** extension allows chatabot's metrics and event tracking in order to create analytics reports in the BLiP portal.
+The **analytics** extension allows chatabot's metrics and event tracking in order to create analytics reports in the Blip portal.
 The reports, metrics and graphs can be generated through the [portal](https://portal.blip.ai), in the *Panel* -> *Analytics* option.

 To use any feature of **analytics** extension, send a command with the following properties: